RagnarB83/ash-documentation/docs/setup.rst

 ###############################
 Installation and Configuration
 ###############################
-**Step 1.** Install Ash e.g. in your home directory.
+**Step 1.** Clone or download an archive containing Ash and put the directory (named ash) in your home directory.
+The ash directory contains the Python source code files, named ash.py etc.

-**Step 2.** Check if a suitable Python distribution is available.
+**Step 2.** Check if a suitable Python3 distribution is available.
 Needs to contain numpy and you will need to be able to install
 Python packages using pip.
-If you don't have one then go to 2b.
+If you don't already have a suitable Python3 distribution one then go to Step 2b.

 **Step 2b.** Anaconda Python3 setup (recommended)